aileot/nvim-laurel/APPENDIX.md

 ## Treesitter: Personalize syntax highlights

+_(last edited at nvim-treesitter)_

-_To begin with, do not forget `;; extends` at the top of your `after/queries/fennel/highlights.scm` if you don't intend to override those defined by other plugins!_
+_To begin with, do not forget `;; extends` at the top of your `after/queries/fennel/<type>.scm` if you don't intend to override queries defined by other plugins!_

 ```query
 ;; extends
 ```

-Note:
+The following example queries are ready to be used on the latest tree-sitter-fennel parser supported by nvim-treesitter.
+However, it's obviously recommended to select and edit queries as your need, rather than indiscriminately copy and paste them.

-The capture names in the examples below follow nvim-treesitter convention, on which most of nvim colorscheme plugins are expected to define highlight links to the captures.
+The capture names in the examples below follow the nvim-treesitter convention, on which most of nvim colorscheme plugins are expected to define highlight links to the captures.
+Since the capture names in the examples are just examples, you should change them as per your preference.

 ### Distinguish keys in table